orlowdev/clean-project-history-with-semver-and-changelogs/README.md

 - talk about different sources of truth about the history of a project
 - define what a change log is and where we can store it to make it accessible for everyone
 - learn how to maintain parallel flows of versioning within a project
-- build a tool in Node that is capable of deducing the next version to come up and creating change logs
+- use Test-Driven Development approach to build a dependency-free tool in Node that is capable of deducing the next version to come up and creating change logs

 ## Authors